parcio/blog/content/posts/2022/08/hdf5/index.md

 - `H5F` - Files
 - `H5G` - Groups
 - `H5P` - Property Lists
-- ...
+- etc.

 The general workflow is similar for all objects in HDF5.
 First, objects are created or opened, returning a unique handle for that object.
 Using the handle, objects can be manipulated.
 When everything is done, the object needs to be closed.
 The handle will then be invalid.

 Let us make a short example of how to write a dataset and some attributes: